-In 1968, Hallyeohaesang National Marine Park was designated as the fourth national marine park in Korea.
+In 1968, Hallyeohaesang National Park was designated as the fourth national park in Korea.
 Hallyeohaesang is a unique marine ecosystem which extends along the 120km shoreline from Geoje in Gyeongsangnam-do province to Yeosu in Jeollanam-do province.

 The total area which comprises of the Sangju-Geumsan Mt. district, NamhaeDaegyo bridge district, Sacheon district, Tongyeong-Hansando Island district, Geoje-Haegeumgang Island district, and Yeosu-Odongdo Island district is 545.63㎢ of which 72.3% is sea area.
 Hallyeosudo which is known as the most beautiful waterway ever has 69 uninhabited islands and 30 inhabited islands spread out across the sea like jewels.